Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 - **Text to Speech (TTS)** - The LLM response is converted to audio via Kokoro-ONNX.
 CtrlSpeak defaults to the formal male `am_michael` voice; override it with `BOT_VOICE` or the `--voice` flag.
 - **Animated Face / Logo** - SocialRobot renders the default TrueAI transparent logo with amplitude-based scaling for visual feedback.
 Identity folders can still supply alternate assets under `third_party/social_robot/identities/<name>` when a different look is desired.
 - **Text chat window** - Sessions now start in text mode.
 A PySide chat window shows the running transcript, accepts typed input, and exposes a microphone toggle.
 The window anchors itself to the bottom-right corner where the floating logo normally lives and applies `assets/icon.ico` to both the window chrome and the microphone button for consistent branding.
 When you click the microphone to enter voice mode the chat window slides to the top-right corner, hides the input, shows the floating logo again, and hands control back to the VAD/TTS pipeline.
 Clicking the button again (or ending the session) returns to text chat, restores the bottom-right placement, and leaves the conversation in on-screen text.
+- **Documentation preload** - Before the assistant or default personas become interactive, CtrlSpeak runs `refresh_document_memory` for the selected identity to hash bundled Markdown docs, evict any stale `category="documentation"` entries from the vector store, and insert fresh chunks when the content changed or the 24-hour cooldown expired.
+Progress is reported only in the terminal while the chat window stays hidden.

 ## Identity Profiles